Eilat Airport: End of operations

 Since the beginning of the 1990s, authorities in Eilat had considered relocating the airport out of the city limits.
 There were numerous reasons behind this idea, primarily the fact that safety would be improved as, in its current location, there is the chance of aircraft crashing into buildings in the city.
 Other reasons were the pure value of the land which the airport occupied, and the fact that the airport divided the city of Eilat into two parts with the hotels and tourist areas on one side, and the residential buildings on the other.

 On 24 July 2011 the Israeli cabinet approved the construction of a new airport in Timna Valley, 18 km north of Eilat, next to Be'er Ora.
 Ramon Airport opened in 2019 and is named in memory of the first Israeli astronaut Ilan Ramon (who died during the Space Shuttle Columbia disaster in 2003) and his son Assaf Ramon (who died in 2009 when his F-16 fighter jet crashed over the West Bank).
-It has a 3600 m runway, longer than the runway in Eilat, which allows large aircraft to land.
+It has a 3600 m runway, 1700 m longer than the runway in Eilat, which allows large aircraft (except the Airbus A380) to land.
+The length of the runway at Ramon Airport allows for flights that have to divert from Tel Aviv Ben Gurion Airport to land there and avoid the potential political issues of a flight diverting to another country.